Code style and cleanup

 ReSharper uses different approaches to deal with different aspects of the code style.
 For instance:

 Violations of code formatting rules as well as some other minor inconsistencies are not highlighted for the reason of keeping your code readable in the editor.
 Violations of formatting rules can be easily fixed though — select non-formatted code, press Alt+Enter and choose Format Selection.

 The mechanism of shared settings allows keeping your code style configurations for different solutions, and keeping the settings under a VCS and automatically sharing them with your team members.

 You can refer to specific topics in this section to learn how exactly ReSharper deals with the corresponding code style aspects.

-Most of ReSharper's code style features are available in C#, some are available in several languages, others are language-specific.
+Most of ReSharper's code style features are available in C# and Visual Basic .NET, some are available in several languages, others are language-specific.
 The table below lists all code style features and languages/technologies where they are supported.

 The instructions and examples given in the topics within this section address the use of code style features in C#.
 For more information on code style features available for specific languages, see the corresponding topics in the ReSharper by language section.